 His documentaries have won five Qantas Awards and two Media Peace Awards.
 In 2002 he was awarded a David Low Chevening Journalism Fellowship and spent time at Oxford researching the Politics of Law and Order.
 In 2006 he was awarded a Roselyn Carter Fellowship by the Carter Centre in Atlanta, US.
 His research focussed on the public fear of mental illness; and failings in mental health care within the New Zealand penal system.

-He has been fascinated by politics ever since, aged ten, he met the then Prime Minister Robert Muldoon who seemed very important but wasn't much taller than he was.
+He has long been fascinated by politics; possibly since, as a rather small ten year old, he met the then Prime Minister Robert Muldoon who seemed very important but wasn't much taller than Phil then was.